Loading Hands for Batters

 Developing hitters, as well as the more experienced, can be successful with loading Hands On Toe Line because:

-- It is a good compromise between ultimate power and a short.
+- It is a good compromise between ultimate power and a compact swing.

 - It promotes keeping the barrel inside the path of the pitch as the swing begins.